pauljcs/pauljcs.github.io/_pages/about.md

 Hey!
 I'm Paul and I (*try to*) do science.

 I'm currently doing my PhD in cognitive neuroscience at the University of Münster in Germany under the supervision of [Niko Busch](https://www.uni-muenster.de/PsyIFP/AEBusch/Mitarbeiter/busch.shtml).
 My work focusses on the influence and interactions of different biological oscillations - especially brain, eye and breathing - with visual memory.
 I try to understand how differences in brain states impact subsequent processing.
 I also love to geek out and learn more about methods.
-Whilst I'm not sitting at the desk or in the lab I teach classes about decision making and EEG methodology.
+When I'm not sitting at the desk or in the lab I teach classes about decision making and EEG methodology.